howardgrams/howardgrams.github.io/_posts/2024-01-19-Andromeda Galaxy revisited.md

 - Like the Milky Way with its Magellanic Cloud satellites,  M31 has two prominent satellite galaxies, M32 and M110.
 M32, a compact elliptical galaxy, appears as a distinctive celestial companion, nestled near the heart of Andromeda.
 M110, a larger elliptical galaxy, graces the frame with its glow, extending the canvas beyond the M31.

- - NGC 206 is a star cloud contained in a spiral arm within the Andromeda Galaxy.
+ - NGC 206 is a star cloud contained within a spiral arm of the Andromeda Galaxy.
 It is the richest and most conspicuous such cloud and contains hundreds of new and extremely bright stars.

  ----